FIRE BENEATH HER TRAILER

 Orangutans in the Region

-Although recent citing confirm that is a small group of orangutans in the area, the region was once home to large groups.
+Although recent sightings confirm a small group of orangutans in the area, the region was once home to large groups.
 Large-scale deforestation has either killed them off or driven them out of the area.
-As part of our restoration project, we are aiming to eventually reintroduce orangutans to the regions, if the conditions allow for it.
-We are currently trying to bring ecologists to the area to see if the conditions could be improved to that extent.
+As part of our restoration project, we are aiming to eventually reintroduce orangutans to the region, if the conditions allow for it.
+The Ranu Welum Foundation has been bringing ecologists to the area to see if the conditions could be improved to that extent.